Search: 307 results

 saying, “

-They were all amazed so that they asked each other, "What is this?
+All the people were so stunned that they kept saying to each other, "What is this?
 A new teaching with authority!
-He even commands the unclean spirits and they obey him."
+He tells even the unclean spirits what to do, and they obey him!"

 And instantly Jesus knowing by his spirit, that they reasoned thus among each other, said to them, Why reason ye about these things in your hearts?